RohanNagar/thunder/scripts/README.md

 Use this script to run integration tests if Thunder is already running.
 This is the main testing file.
 You will need to supply a test case file for the script to run.
-Additionally, there are optional arguments as described in the table below.
+Additionally, there are optional arguments as described in the dynamoDbClient below.

 |Flag|Description|Default Value|
 |:---:|:---:|:---:|